stencil-community/awesome-stencil/README.md

 Awesome Design Systems build with StencilJS.

 - [Siemens Industrial Experience (iX)](https://github.com/siemens/ix) - Siemens Industrial Experience is a design system for designers and developers, to consistently create the perfect digital experience for industrial software products.
+- [KoliBri](https://github.com/public-ui/kolibri) - KoliBri stands for „Component library for the accessibility“ and was from the Informationstechnikzentrum Bund (ITZBund) open source released for reuse and further development.
 - [Calcite Design System](https://github.com/Esri/calcite-design-system) - Esri's Calcite Design System.
 - [Swiss Post Design System](https://github.com/swisspost/design-system) - The Swiss Post Design System pattern library for a unified and accessible user experience across the web platform.
 - [Duet Design System](https://github.com/duetds) - Duet provides a set of organized tools, patterns and practices that work as the foundation for LocalTapiola and Turva digital products and experiences.